weiguoPian/Code_Edit_Joint_Learning/README.md

 ## Running

-Before running, please modify "base_path=' ';" to your own path.
+Before running, please modify "base_path=;" in .sh files to your own path.

 For CodeBERT, please run
 ```